AdobeDocs/analytics-platform.en/help/troubleshooting/vrs-dataview-sandbox-adc.md

-# Virtual report suites, data views, AEP sandboxes and the Analytics Source Connector
+# Virtual Report Suites, Data Views, AEP Sandboxes and the Analytics Source Connector

 Adobe provides a variety of means to create virtual reporting environments and sandbox environments.
-It is useful to understand the similarities and differences between the following and how they relate to the [Analytics Source Connector](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html?lang=en):
+It is useful to understand the similarities and differences between the following features and how these features relate to the [Analytics Source Connector](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html?lang=en):

-* Virtual Report Suites in Adobe Analytics
+* Adobe Analytics virtual report suites
-* Data views in CJA
+* CJA data views
 * AEP sandboxes

 # Adobe Analytics Virtual Report Suites (VRS)

 For more information, see: [Virtual report suites overview](https://experienceleague.adobe.com/docs/analytics/components/virtual-report-suites/vrs-about.html?lang=en).

-A virtual report suite:
+A VRS:

 * Can be based on Adobe Analytics segments.
-* Can be applied to historical data in a non-destructive manner.
+* Can be applied to both historical and new data in a non-destructive manner.
-* Allows you to create one or many virtual views on top of an Adobe Analytics report suite for for use by different users.
+* Allows you to create one or many virtual views on top of an Adobe Analytics report suite for for use by different business teams.
-* May be used to control access to and curate different kinds of data for different users.
+* May be used to control access to and curate different kinds of data for different users in Adobe Analytics.
 * Provides optional [report-time processing](https://experienceleague.adobe.com/docs/analytics/components/virtual-report-suites/vrs-report-time-processing.html?lang=en) capabilities for Adobe Analytics.
+* Is applied at report runtime.
+This is _after__ the data has been collected and stored within Adobe Analytics.
 * Is required for [Cross-Device Analytics](https://experienceleague.adobe.com/docs/analytics/components/cda/overview.html?lang=en) in Adobe Analytics.

 A virtual report suite is (does) not:

 * Provide a means to combine report suites together.
 * Available in Adobe Analytics Data Warehouse.
-* Available as an entity for dataflows into AEP via the Analytics Source Connector.

-## VRS and the Analytics Source Connector
+* Available as an source for dataflows into AEP via the Analytics Source Connector.
+Only full (non-virtual) report suites are available for use with the Analytics Source Connector.

-* See PLATIR-21499 - Not able to find Virtual Adobe Analytics report in AEP Adobe Analytics Sources CLOSED

 #.
 CJA data views